-- 1. Premiums paid on the blue, red, or white basis.
+- 1. Premiums are paid on the blue, red, or white basis.
 Dollar amounts given for each will be determined by the "X" factor.

 4-H members are allowed to receive only one premium per class exhibited. - 2.
+Youth will only be paid premiums on their top seven entries in the Horse and Visual Arts project areas per state policy. - 3.
 The Department of Agriculture shall use its best efforts to secure sufficient appropriations to fund premiums.
-Premium monies are dependent on state allocations. - 3.
-No Premiums paid for Cloverbuds. - 4.
-FAILURE TO COMPLY WITH ANY RULES WILL BE CAUSE FOR LOWERING RATINGS BY ONE. - 5.
+Premium monies are dependent on state allocations. - 4.
+No Premiums are paid for Cloverbuds. - 5.
+FAILURE TO COMPLY WITH ANY RULES WILL BE CAUSE FOR LOWERING RATINGS BY ONE. - 6.
 Program Participants (including minors) will be required to provide their social security number or foreign national tax ID number prior to receiving a prize, gift or award to ensure proper IRS reporting as required by law.
 This sensitive information is kept confidential and handled through security protected software (PEAR).
 Participants will not be eligible for prize, gift or award if social security or foreign national tax ID information is not provided